 We'll go to our character panel.
 And we're simply going to begin dragging up on the leading to create more of a space.
 In this case, I'll set the leading to 170 and hit ENTER.

 In addition, we want a little more space between this and the next line.
-We'll select the next line and also set our leading to 170 by double clicking and typing 170.
-And hit ENTER.
+We'll select the next line and set our leading to 170 by double-clicking and typing 170.

 This looks good.
-Let's now save our work hitting control s on the keyboard.
-And in the next video, we're going to begin exporting our work.
+Let's now save our work by hitting control S on the keyboard.
+In the next video, we're going to begin exporting our work.

 See you there.